serverless-projects/serverless-authorizers/README.md

 # serverless-authorizers
-Example of that uses API Gateway authorizer features to authorize your endpoints with different ways
+Examples to use API Gateway authorizer features to authorize your endpoints with different ways

 ## authorizer type